Have you been charged with an offence? A guide to appearing in the Magistrates Court

 • what is said by witnesses in the witness box

-• exhibits - for example, any objects, diagrams, photos, video footage, letters or other evidence a witness identifies, and you or the prosecutor ask to be submitted as evidence in the case.
+• exhibits — for example, any objects, diagrams, photos, video footage, letters or other evidence a witness identifies, that you or the prosecutor ask to be submitted as evidence in the case.

 When preparing your evidence, remember: